BrianLesko/pdf_to_text/readme.md

-# Text Extraction from an Epub file
+# Text Extraction from an PDF file
 This code implements text parsing from a PDF File using Apple's Objective C programming language wrapped in Python.

 &nbsp;